harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 # Signal Creation

-I adapt my signal generation from my pairs trading stratergy, as it is the same basic concept of mean reversion.
+I adapt my signal generation from my pairs trading strategy, as it is the same basic concept of mean reversion.
 Here I enter when the VRP is either too high or too low.
 This was good pratice of python general concepts lists, dicts and such, which I learnt from my programming module and kaggle course.
-Possibly in the futuer as i study "Mastering Python For Finance", I hope to be able to learn how to programme more complicated stratergies such as introducing a weighting factor.
+Possibly in the future as I study "Mastering Python For Finance", I hope to be able to learn how to programme more complicated strategies such as introducing a weighting factor.
 ```python
 position = 0  # 0 nothing, 1 long var swap, -1 short var swap